Network-Optimised Spiking Neural Network for Event-Driven Networking: Introduction

 \section{Introduction}

+Machine learning now underpins core networking tasks such as short-horizon traffic forecasting, anomaly detection, and routing optimisation.
+Standard deep models including multilayer perceptrons, recurrent networks, and graph neural networks are effective when training data are abundant and the inference budget can be treated as fixed.
+In operational networks, however, telemetry is often sparse and bursty, feedback is delayed, and performance can change sharply near stability margins.
+In this regime, dense fixed-step inference can waste computation and can also amplify timing errors, which matters when the target is early warning and safe operation rather than only average accuracy.

-Machine learning has reshaped core networking tasks, including short-horizon traffic forecasting, anomaly detection, and routing optimisation.
-Conventional deep models such as multilayer perceptrons, recurrent networks, and graph neural networks perform well when labels are plentiful and training is done offline.
-Spiking neural networks offer a complementary path.
-Their event-driven computation is naturally sparse in time and energy, which aligns with packet-level operation at the edge and in devices with tight power budgets.
-Recent surveys and hardware results report large efficiency gains for spiking workloads on neuromorphic substrates, motivating designs that couple spiking dynamics to network semantics \cite{Chowdhury2025, Davies2018, Tia2019}.
-Foundational work on temporal coding and computational power further motivates spike-based processing in control settings \cite{IJCNN2000}.
-In parallel, hardware platforms such as Intel’s Loihi and its toolchain demonstrate on-chip learning and practical workflows for deploying SNNs \cite{Davies2018,LoihiToolchain2018}.
+Spiking neural networks (SNNs) offer a complementary computational regime.
+Their event-driven updates can be sparse in time and energy, which aligns with packet-level dynamics at the edge and with tight power envelopes.
+Surveys and neuromorphic results report substantial efficiency gains for spiking workloads on dedicated substrates, encouraging designs that connect spiking dynamics to system semantics rather than to abstract latent states \cite{Chowdhury2025,Davies2018,Tia2019}.
+Foundational work on temporal coding and the computational power of spikes also supports spike-based processing for time-critical inference and control \cite{IJCNN2000}.
+In parallel, platforms such as Intel's Loihi and its toolchain demonstrate practical workflows for SNN deployment, including on-chip learning and synaptic delays \cite{Davies2018,LoihiToolchain2018}.